urbien/opinions/README.md

 ## Risk points for apps
-We just saw [Parler app being suspended or banned](https://www.nytimes.com/2021/01/09/technology/apple-google-parler.html) from app stores by Apple and Google, and by Amazon AWS, for the user-produced content inciting violence.
+We just saw [Parler app being suspended or banned](https://www.nytimes.com/2021/01/09/technology/apple-google-parler.html) from the app stores by Apple and Google, and by Amazon AWS cloud, for the user-produced content inciting violence.

 Putting aside the legal right of these platforms for such banning, every startup CEO needs has a duty to its shareholders to ask this question: what choke points exist on the Internet today that can be used against my app, whatever the intention could be, whether it is social issues, religious, political, anti-competitive, government imposed censorship, or any other.